berkaybarisalgun/Leetcode-Problems/README.md

 - [x] [Contains Duplicate II](https://leetcode.com/problems/happy-number/description/?envType=study-plan-v2&envId=top-interview-150) - Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that nums[i] == nums[j] and abs(i - j) <= k.
 For the solution, see [Contains Duplicate II on GitHub](https://github.com/berkaybarisalgun/Leetcode-Problems/blob/main/Leetcode/src/main/java/Contains_Duplicate2_219/Solution.java).

+- [x] [Valid Sudoku](https://leetcode.com/problems/valid-sudoku/) - Determine if a 9 x 9 Sudoku board is valid.
+Only the filled cells need to be validated.
+For the solution, see [Valid Sudoku on GitHub](https://github.com/berkaybarisalgun/Leetcode-Problems/blob/main/Leetcode/src/main/java/Valid_Sudoku_36/Solution.java).